mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 .. option:: --server=<server>

-   Connection information for the server in the format:
+   Connection information for a server in the format:
    <user>[:<passwd>]@<host>[:<port>][:<socket>]
    Use this option multiple times to see information for multiple servers.

-.. option:: --show-defaults
+.. option:: --show-defaults, -d

    Display default settings for :command:`mysqld` from the local configuration file.
 It uses :command:`my_print_defaults` to obtain the options.